joseah/regutools/docs/implementation/implementation_of_functions.md

                    type = c("promoter","gene"),
                    con = conn)
 ```

 - **Validations**
  + Return error if `start` and `end` values are not numbers
  + Return error if interval is out of range (invalid genomic positions)
  + Return error if biological type elements to be retrieved are invalid and print a message of possible values
  + If no element is found, return an empty vector and print a message
  + Validate if provided variable to `con` is indeed a connection
+ + Object physical position is contained in provided range at least in 1 base pair

 # Get attributes and relationships of biological elements